 – Tell us what your first few days here would look like?

 Of course we ask a lot more questions than these, however with just these questions, both you and the interviewee will know if you are interviewing the right candidate!
 This is what I mean by preparing intelligent questions that will yield the information you need to make an intelligent hiring decision.

 EXAMPLE – Regional Sales Manager Search:

-Here are some questions we are using for a Regional Sales Manager search we are currently conducting for an automotive finance company:
+Here are some questions we are using for a Regional Sales Manager search we conducted for an automotive finance company:

 – What are the performance measurements for your position?